Violence against women: Sexuality

 Sex crimes such as adultery and sex outside marriage are disproportionately levelled against women and the punishment is often stoning and flogging.
 This has been seen in Iran, Saudi Arabia, Sudan, Pakistan, Yemen, the United Arab Emirates, and some states in Nigeria.
 Additionally this can deter victims of sexual violence from reporting the crime, because the victims may themselves be punished (if they cannot prove their case, if they are deemed to have been in the company of an unrelated male, or if they were unmarried and not virgins at the time of the rape).
 Another aspect is the denial of medical care often occurs with regard to reproductive and sexual health.
 Sometimes women themselves avoid the medical system for fear of being reported to the police or facing family violence due to having premarital sex or being the victims of sexual violence.

 Violence in specific areas

-Male-dominated spheres
+Physical violence

 Slut shaming is a common form of semiotic violence against women in politics.